 So what are the types of bets you can place in horse racing?

 The most common and straightforward way to bet on horse racing is to choose a horse to win a particular race.
 You can either take the odds on your horse winning at the time of striking your bet, or opt to take the starting price.

-The shorter the odds, the better chance your horse has of winning.
+The shorter the odds, the better chance your horse has of winning, in theory.
 If your horse is the favourite in the betting, it often means it is the best horse in the race on paper or it has the best current form.

 A forecast is a great chance to win big from a small stake.
 In order to be successful, you need to select both who places first and who places second in your race.

 If you place a straight forecast, you have to get the right order.
 However, a reverse forecast allows you have the horses in any order as long as you choose the ones that finish first and second.